What is Double Taxation?

-- For the smaller corporations, most of the major shareholders are employees of the firm and thus the earnings are distributed among the shareholders as wages and fringe benefits for how to avoid double taxation.
-Although the employee is liable to pay tax on their income the corporate deducts the wage and benefits paid as expenses of the company and thus avoids paying corporate tax on that amount.
+- For the smaller corporations, most of the significant shareholders are employees of the firm.
+Thus the earnings are distributed among the shareholders as wages and fringe benefits for how to avoid double Taxation.
+Although the employee is liable to pay tax on their income, the corporate deducts the wage and benefits paid as expenses of the company.
+It thus avoids paying corporate tax on that amount.

-- In the case of small businesses, the entire amount is distributed to the employee or owner’s account and thus nothing is left which can be subjected to corporate tax.
+- In the case of small businesses, the entire amount is distributed to the employee or owner’s account, and thus nothing is left, which can be subjected to corporate tax.
 In situations where income is left with the business, it is done so for financing future growth of the company.
-Though this amount comes under corporate tax these tax rates are usually lower than the rate paid by individuals.
+Though this amount comes under the corporate tax, these tax rates are usually lower than the rate paid by individuals.

 - It is also an option to add the shareholders to the payroll as members of the board of directors of the company.
-There are tax-exempt investors such as pension funds and charities which are significant shareholders in large corporations.
-These groups have the tax-exempt status which helps them in avoiding paying taxes on the corporate dividends received.
+There are tax-exempt investors, such as pension funds and charities, which are significant shareholders in large corporations.
+These groups have tax-exempt status, which helps them in avoiding paying taxes on the corporate dividends received.

 International Double Taxation Principle

-This taxation has always been a topic of debate, as a lot of corporations find it unfair to pay taxes twice on the same income.
+This Taxation has always been a topic of debate, as a lot of corporations find it unfair to pay taxes twice on the same income.
 One of the ways to avoid this is to stop paying dividends and retain the additional profits as retained earnings.
 Growth companies do not pay dividends as they do not have ample surplus funds after spending on expansion.
 Mature companies generally pay the dividend as they don’t have a lot of requirements of funds for expansion.
-But these days more and more mature organizations are going to share buybacks instead of paying dividends.
-In this way, they are in one hand rewarding the shareholders and on the other hand, are sparred from getting double taxed.
+But these days, more and more mature organizations are going to share buybacks instead of paying dividends.
+In this way, they are, on the one hand, rewarding the shareholders and, on the other hand, are sparred from getting double taxed.

 Double Taxation Video

-This has been a guide to what is Double Taxation and its meaning?
-Here we discuss how double taxation works in Corporations along with practical examples and how to avoid it.
+This article has been a guide to what is Double Taxation and its meaning?
+Here we discuss how Double Taxation works in Corporations along with practical examples and how to avoid it.
 You may learn more about accounting from the following articles –